 1. Tell me about yourself.

-Having worked in B2B and SaaS tech sales for more than four years, I am a results-driven salesperson.
+I am currently working towards becoming a results-driven salesperson after working for a few months as an intern in B2B and SaaS tech sales.
 I started out handling incoming leads before transitioning into full-cycle sales responsibilities.
 I enjoy comprehending the problems faced by clients and coming up with solutions that support their development.
 Your consultative style aligns with my ability to sell to clients, which is why I was drawn to this role.

 2. What are your biggest strengths?